Tuesday, 8 October 2024

 Two wrecks hundreds of years old discovered in the Baltic Sea - video

-The year has just started, but we already have information about the first interesting underwater findings in the Baltic Sea!
+Listen to this article The year has just started, but we already have information about the first interesting underwater findings in the Baltic Sea!
 Swedish archaeologists during their routine work came across wrecks of two wooden vessels, which are several hundred years old.
-The work was carried out as part of the creation of a new maritime museum in
+The work was carried out as part of the creation of a

 Published: January 30, 2018 - 16:37